Public Engagement – Phase 2

-This public consultation is an important step in finalizing UBC Okanagan’s Transportation Plan.
-We are collecting feedback from the campus community on the Transportation Plan’s suite of sustainable transportation strategies, including advocating for better public transit, improving active transportation amenities and infrastructure.
+This public consultation was an important step in finalizing UBC Okanagan’s Transportation Plan.
+We collected feedback from the campus community on the Transportation Plan’s suite of sustainable transportation strategies, including advocating for better public transit, improving active transportation amenities and infrastructure.

-Learn more about the draft Transportation Plan on the subsequent web pages, or watch the video below, then, complete the online survey to help shape the final version of the UBC Okanagan Transportation Plan.
-You can also attend a virtual open house on September 28.
+Learn more about the draft Transportation Plan on the subsequent web pages, or watch the video below to explore the final version of the UBC Okanagan Transportation Plan.
+As part of the virtual engagement, we conducted an online survey between September 15 – October 6, 2021 and held a virtual open house on September 28.
 See details below.

 If you have any questions contact Aviva Savelson, Senior Manager of Public Engagement at firstname.lastname@example.org or 604 822 0273.